socalledsound/electro2022/src/features/assignments/assignments_markdown/day10.workshop.md

 ```

-Try changing the value assigned to numPoints and you'll seee that pretty much every other shape is just a lower resolution circle.
+Try changing the value assigned to numPoints and you'll seee that prety much any shape which has sides of an equal length is just a lower resolution circle.
 Amazing stuff.

 [circle with slider](https://editor.p5js.org/socalledsound/sketches/MaajoyZbw)